spdx/spdx-3-model/model/Security/Properties/impactStatementTime.md

 ## Description

-Records when the impact statement was issued.
+Specifies the time when the impact statement was recorded.

 ## Metadata